syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:serverActionSettings-print}

-Specifies the name of the action method used for printing the PDF document in the PDF viewer control in the server.
+Specifies the name of the action method used for printing the PDF document in the PDF viewer control.

 **Default Value**: Print